Resizing with Paintshop Pro

 Without clicking on the OK button, change the mode to By Percentage.
 And you will get this set up.

-Now, knowing that this is resizing by 46%, it will be easy to resize other matching elements by the same value, no matter what the actual pixel size would be.
+Knowing that this is resizing by 46%, you can resize other matching elements by the same value.
+It does not matter what the actual pixel size would be.

 Resizing by Print size

 If you tend to print your projects, you might need to resize the overall image to match the end result.
-The print size will obviously depend on the resolution you set it, so 1000 pixels would look different if you were setting a resolution of 200 pixels/inch versus 300 pixels/inch.
+The print size will depend on the resolution you set it.
+For example, 1000 pixels would look different if you were setting a resolution of 200 pixels/inch versus 300 pixels/inch.

 You have options to adjust the settings and changing one would lead to different values on the other fields.
 It all depends on what you want to achieve.